patka/cassandra-migration/README.md

 If the '.clq' extension is missing the file will be ignored.
 The 'version' is required to figure out the latest version of the scripts and relates to the version that is stored in the database schema information table.
+The version should start with one as an empty database is considered to have a version of zero.
+Leading zeros for better sorting are accepted.
 The name is something that is just for the developers purpose and should be something descriptive.

 ## Script content